ed-santiago/online-store-project/README.md

 When run, you'll see some messaging about how to access our JSON data.
 By default, JSON Server will start up on port 3000.
 You should see a notice that you can access the server at http://localhost:3000.

 You can now navigate through the website.

+## Usage

+Here is a video about how to navigate through the website, showing you the different properties and functionalities the website has and can do.

+## Contributing
+Feel free to fork and clone this repository, but merging to main branch is not allowed.

+## Acknowledgement
+This project's db.json is a modified version of https://fakestoreapi.com/ product data.

+## Project Status
+While the project meets all the requirements of the assignment.
+I did want to implement more features such as a favourite section and a view section but unfortunately there wasn't enough time.